szilard/benchm-dl/README.md

 Theano obtained multi-GPU support only recently and that feature has not been added to Keras yet.

+Neon disabled multi-GPU support (except on their cloud hosted version).

 #### GPU vs CPU